The 7 Different Types of Vegetarians + How To Find The Right Eating Style For You

 Why do people opt for more plant-based diets?

-"I think, overall, we are becoming more health-focused as a population," says Meshulam.
-"With that, people are understanding that incorporating more plant-based foods can have many benefits.
-Plant-based diets have been linked to a lower risk for heart disease, diabetes, and some cancers."
-She adds that people are becoming more and more earth-conscious and opting to adopt a vegetarian lifestyle due to the environmental impact of factory farming.
+She adds that people are becoming more and more earth-conscious and opting to embrace a vegetarian lifestyle due to the environmental impact of factory farming.

 Provided you're doing it strategically—aka, your diet is full of whole foods, protein-rich plants, and complex carbs, as opposed to processed (albeit vegan-friendly) food—you should be able to reap plenty of benefits, says Ansari.